knoxite/website/content/docs/storage-backends/content.md

 ### Azure File Storage

 In order to store data on Azure you need to set up a file storage for your knoxite repository first.
-Then we use the knoxite URL scheme in order to interact with the backend.
+You can then use the knoxite URL scheme in order to interact with the backend.

 #### URL Scheme